St. Mikulas Czech Tradition

 In the 13th century, this holiday became St. Mikula’s day, and a new game was invented in which a groom handed out treats to children.
 One of the grooms, named Ruprecht, was supposed to reward but also scare children, which, over the course of time, changed to the devil and angel joining Mikulas on his gift-giving errand.
 Since then, this trio wanders from one door to another across the whole Czech Republic.

 Why is it so popular?

 Nowadays, this tradition is loved by almost every child in the Czech Republic, even those who were not so good and kind for the whole year.
 While it is not a nationwide public holiday in the Czech Republic, but merely a religious observance, it is still a great occasion on which families gather to have a nice evening.
 The role of Mikulas is often taken up by a friend of the family or a grandad, and not the father, so that children will be surprised.

 Although there are not actually thousands of real St. Nicholases walking around in the town on December 5th, this beloved tradition surely has its place on the yearly calendar of all children in the Czech Republic.

 If you happen to visit the Czech Republic during the first few days of December, don’t be surprised by the hundreds of men dressed in the red and white garments with one angel and one devil walking alongside of them.
-The people are all volunteers and many women are the two.
-Useable actors are friends, relatives or neighbors of the families who have small children at home.
+The people are all volunteers and many women are there too.
+Many are friends, relatives and neighbors of the families who have small children at home.